DM1st/eatsy-api/readme.md

 #### Pre-requisites

-* JDK (version 8 or higher) installed and configured on your local machine to be able to complie and run the Java code.
+* JDK (this project has been developed using JDK 20) installed and configured on your local machine to be able to complie and run the Java code.
 * Before running the service, you will need to have a Postgres instance installed and need to update the Spring Boot
   ```application.properties``` file to configure the connection details (e.g. host, port, username and password) to
   align to your database instance that the application will use to connect to it.
 For example: